 KPI-012 is in Phase 2b clinical development and all of our other research and development programs are in preclinical development.
 Successful development and completion of preclinical studies and clinical trials is uncertain and may not result in approved products.
 Completion dates and completion costs can vary significantly for each product candidate and future product candidate and are difficult to predict.
-We will continue to make determinations as to which product candidates to pursue and how much funding to direct to each product candidates and our ability to enter into collaborations with respect to each product candidate.
+We will continue to make determinations as to which product candidates to pursue and how much funding to direct to each product candidate on an ongoing basis in response to the scientific and clinical success of each product candidate as well as ongoing assessments as to the commercial potential of product candidates and our ability to enter into collaborations with respect to each product candidate.
 We will need to raise additional capital and may seek collaborations in the future to advance KPI-012 and any product candidate we may develop.
 Additional private or public financings may not be available to us on acceptable terms, or at all.
-Our failure to raise and when needed would have a material adverse effect on our financial condition and our ability to pursue our business strategy.
+Our failure to raise capital as and when needed would have a material adverse effect on our financial condition and our ability to pursue our business strategy.